blackteajake/flatjni/readme.md

    [armeabi-v7a] Install        : libGreeter.so => libs/armeabi-v7a/libGreeter.so
    ```

-   We copy `libs/armeabi/libGreeter.so` and `libs/armeabi-v7a/libGreeter.so` to the library directory of Android project, for example: `AndroidProjectRoot/app/src/main/jniLibs`.
+   Copy `libs/armeabi/libGreeter.so` and `libs/armeabi-v7a/libGreeter.so` to the library directory of Android project, for example: `AndroidProjectRoot/app/src/main/jniLibs`.

-6. Copy the contents in `jni/com` to Android project, and make native calls in Java, lets says in `MainActivity.java`:
+6. Move `jni/com` to Android project, now let's make native calls in Java, say in `MainActivity.java`:

    ```java
    public class MainActivity extends AppCompatActivity {